bkstar123/laravel-uploader/README.md

 In this example, the **photos** table must have ```disk``` and ```path``` columns to persist a ```photo``` instance.

-You should physically remove an uploaded file only after delete its relevent record in the database.
+You should physically remove an uploaded file only after deleting its relevent record in the database.